-Most of the larger, staffed foundations accept applications from grantseeking nonprofits, but many smaller, unstaffed foundations do not.
-Common reasons that foundations do not accept applications include:
+Most larger, staffed foundations accept unsolicited applications from organizations, but many smaller, unstaffed foundations do not.
+Common reasons that a foundation will not accept applications include:

 - it does not have the capacity to receive and review a lot of proposals

-Our staff identifies a grantmaker's application acceptance policy from its Form 990-PF, Web site or other communication materials, or by direct inquiry.
-If the funder does not accept applications, its Foundation Directory Online profile will state "Applications not accepted" in the Limitations field.
+Our staff identifies a grantmaker's application acceptance policy from its Form 990, website or other communication materials, or by direct inquiry.
+If a funder does not accept applications, its Foundation Directory Online (FDO) profile will state "Applications not accepted" in the Limitations field.

-If you want your search in Foundation Directory Online to exclude grantmakers who do not accept applications, check the box marked "Exclude grantmakers not accepting applications", located above the Search button on the Search Grantmakers screen.
+To exclude grantmakers who do not accept applications when you search FDO, in the Search Grantmakers screen, click on "More search options", and check the box marked "Exclude grantmakers not accepting applications", located above the Search button.

 How can I approach them?

 However, you may still want to approach foundations that don't accept applications, especially if their giving interests closely match your organization's needs.

 Decide if the foundation really is a good prospect.
 To do this, look at the foundation's grants from the last several years to see what kinds of grants it has made.
 You can find links to 990s in FDO or at 990 Finder, our free tool to find these forms.